programminghistorian/ph-submissions/en/drafts/originals/clustering-visualizing-word-embeddings.md

 ### Visualising the results

 The best way to get a sense of whether this was all worth it is to make a plot of the first two dimensions.
-Do we see any apparently important and natural groupings in the data?
-And do the results look different if we opt for the DDC1 or DDC2 view?
+Do we see any expected and important groupings in the data?
+And do the results look different if we opt for the Dewecy Deciaml Classification views (DDC1 or DDC2)?
 Here's the code for a side-by-side comparison:

 ```python
 def tune_figure(ax, title:str='Title'):